 Baer, Ralph: Odyssey Home Entertainment System, Magnavox,

-1972, console for twelve games, presentation in a TV Commercial, Carol
+1972, console for twelve games, presentation in Commercials and TV Appearance,

 The sales of "Computer Space" and "Odyssey" fell